gabeobrien/newrelic-kakfa-playground/doc/how-it-works-the-build.md

 In summary:

 - Everything is managed from a "control node" by applying Terraform configurations and executing Ansible playbooks.
 It exists independently of the cluster itself.
 This could be your local laptop, an EC2 instance in your account, or any host that can access both the AWS api and the resources that it creates.
-More info in the "Bulding Your Cluster" document.
-- A Terraform configuration is applied to your AWS account that will create the following resources:
+- A Terraform configuration is applied to your AWS account that will create several EC2 instances and a security group that is applied to them.
-    - A security group that by default has port 22 exposed to the world
-    - A group of EC2 instances that will run Zookeeper
-    - A group of EC2 instances that will run Kafka
-    - A group of EC2 instances that will run Docker Swarm
-- Following, Ansible playbooks are run to:
+- Ansible Playbooks are then used to:
     - Install the New Relic Infrastructure Agent
     - Install Zookeeper
     - Install Kafka